 Reviewing and Appealing

-The process of SSDI application is sensitive and complicated.
+The process of Social Security Disability Insurance application is sensitive and complicated.
 You can do it all by yourself, but having an attorney who is experienced in SSD claims will increase the chances that your application will be accepted.
 You must prove you have enough work credits and have the medical records and documents to prove that you can’t do any job you are qualified for.